Indigenous Student Advising

-Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support from your UBC application and throughout your time as a student.
+Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support to self-identified First Nation, Métis, and Inuit Students starting from their UBC application and throughout their time as a student.

 Indigenous Student Advisors